Recommendations

 Senior Film Conservator

-If the unique vision of Eugene Forde's work in Charlie Chan on Broadway left an impression, the juxtaposition of unique vision and narrative makes it a Crime outlier.
+If the unique vision of Eugene Forde's work in Charlie Chan on Broadway left an impression, the juxtaposition of unique vision and narrative makes it a Mystery outlier.
 Experience the United States influence in these recommendations that echo Charlie Chan on Broadway.

 Returning from European exile where she avoided testifying against her criminal associates, a former singer with a tell-all diary is murdered to ensure her silence.